enaj1125/I_Submission/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

-The social network is represented as a undirected graph, with each user id defined as a node.
-This makes a perfect application of an object-oriented programming design.
+The social network is represented as a undirected graph, with each user id defined as a node.This problem can be viewed as searching the distance between two nodes in an undirected graph.
+This is the best fit for BFS, while DFS tends to become complex and rise potential errors.

+###Select data structure for graph:
+The graph should support two functions: 1) search nodes; 2) modify (insert).
+Therefore, a hash table is a best candidate for this job.
+The time complexity of doing search, insert, are both O(1).
+The space complexity is {V + E}.

 A library social_graph was developed to define two classes:

+###Graph class:represent user network using a hash table
+Each user id as key and each node (Node type) as value, with the following methods defined:

+add(self, node_id1, node_id2)                    # check if node exsit and add to graph

+reset(self)                                       # only reset the nodes that have been visited, not the whole graph.

+bfs_search(self, node_id1, node_id2, max_degree)  # search two nodes within the max_degree in the graph

 ###Node class: represent each individual user
 the following attributes defined: